Interpreting Control Charts

 A special cause exists if seven consecutive points fall in zone C or beyond.
 An example of this test is shown below.
 The test should be applied for the zone C above the average and then for the zone C below the average.

 Stratification occurs if two or more processes (distributions) are being sampled systematically.
 For example, stratification can occur if samples are taken once a shift and a subgroup size of 3 is formed based on the results from three shifts.
 It is possible that the shifts are operating at a different average or variability.
 Stratification (a special cause) exists if fifteen or more consecutive points fall in zone C either above or below the average.
-The figure above is an example of this test.
+The figure below is an example of this test.
 Note that the points tend to hug the centerline.
 This test involves the use of the zones but is applied to the entire chart and not one-half of the chart at a time.
 If stratification is occurring, a histogram of the individual measurements will probably be bimodal.

 A mixture exists when there is more than one process present but sampling is done for each process separately.
 For example, suppose you take three samples per shift and form a subgroup based on these three samples.
 If different shifts are operating at different averages, a mixture can occur.
-A mixture (a special cause) is present if eight or more consecutive points lie on both sides of the average with none of the points in zone C. The figure shows an example of this test.
+A mixture (a special cause) is present if eight or more consecutive points lie on both sides of the average with none of the points in zone C. The figure below shows an example of this test.
 Note the absence of points in zone C. This test is applied to the entire chart.

 These tests are often taught initially to employees as the method for interpreting control charts (along with points beyond the limits).
 The tests state that an out of control situation is present if one of the following conditions is true: 1) Seven points in a row above the average, 2) Seven points in a row below the average, 3) Seven points in a row trending up, or 4) Seven points in a row trending down.
-These four conditions are shown in the figure above.
+These four conditions are shown in the figure below.

 SPC Knowledge Base Sign-up